This post may contain affiliate links. Please read our disclosure policy.

 - Season beef with salt and pepper.

 - Stir in beef broth, tomato soup and water.
-Bring to a boil over medium-high heat, then turn heat down to a simmer (medium to medium-low).
-Add the vegetables and continue to simmer until vegetables are hot,; about 6-8 minutes.
-Stir in cooked pasta.
+Bring to a boil over medium-high heat, then turn heat down to a simmer (medium-low to low).
+Add the vegetables and continue to simmer until vegetables are heated through; about 6-8 minutes.

-- Divide into bowls, garnish with parsley if desired, and serve hot.
+- Divide pasta into bowls, then soup, and garnish with fresh minced parsley and Parmesan cheese if desired.

 - *If cooking the pasta IN the soup, add with the vegetables and simmer until pasta is tender.